PangYuanbo/context8/docs/ARCHITECTURE.md

-# ErrorSolver Architecture
+# Context8 Architecture

-This document describes the architecture and design decisions of the ErrorSolver MCP server.
+This document describes the architecture and design decisions of the Context8 MCP server.

 ## Overview

-ErrorSolver is a Model Context Protocol (MCP) server that provides a local, privacy-first knowledge base for storing and retrieving error solutions with semantic search capabilities.
+Context8 is a Model Context Protocol (MCP) server that provides a local, privacy-first knowledge base for storing and retrieving error solutions with semantic search capabilities.

 ## System Architecture